Chapelizod: Roman Catholic

+Church of Ireland

-In the Church of Ireland, the church of St Laurence, with its 14th-century bell tower, is one of two churches that today form part of the parish of Crumlin.
+In the Church of Ireland, St. Laurence's Church, with its 14th-century bell tower, is one of two churches that today form part of the parish of Crumlin, Dublin.

-Administration

-In local government elections, Chapelizod is part of the Ballyfermot-Drimnagh Ward.
-Since the 2019 local elections, the local elected representatives on Dublin City Council include Daithí Doolan (Sinn Féin), Hazel De Nortúin (People Before Profit), Vincent Jackson (Independent), Sophie Nicoullaud (Independent) and Daithí de Róiste (Fianna Fáil).

-Amenities

-Interesting buildings in the village include the church of St Laurence (Church of Ireland) with its medieval bell tower.
-The well-proportioned Georgian house, where Joseph Sheridan Le Fanu once resided in his early childhood, stands at the corner of Park Lane facing Main Street in front of the church.
-The renovated old RIC barracks on Main Street predates the old Constabulary, serving as an army barracks from the reign of William and Mary.

-Chapelizod Community Festival is held annually between the first and second Sundays in July.
-First held in 1994, the festival is run by volunteers and funded mainly by local business sponsors.

 In literature

-The village is the setting of Le Fanu's novel The House by the Churchyard and short story Ghost Stories of Chapelizod.
+The village is the setting of Joseph Sheridan Le Fanu's novel The House by the Churchyard and his short story "Ghost Stories of Chapelizod".
+The Georgian house, where Le Fanu lived during his early childhood, stands at the corner of Park Lane.

-In James Joyce's short story "A Painful Case", published in Dubliners, it is the home of the unsociable protagonist James Duffy, who "lived in Chapelizod because he wished to live as far as possible from the city of which he was a citizen and because he found all the other suburbs of Dublin mean, modern and pretentious."
+In James Joyce's short story "A Painful Case", published in Dubliners, it is the home of the unsociable protagonist James Duffy, who "lived in Chapelizod because he wished to live as far as possible from the city of which he was a citizen and because he found all the other suburbs of Dublin mean, modern and pretentious".
 It is the setting—as well as the scene of the home and hostelry of the protagonist Humphrey Chimpden Earwicker, his wife Anna Livia Plurabelle, and their family Shaun, Shem and Issy—in Joyce's final major work, Finnegans Wake.

 Sport

 Chapelizod is home to Chapelizod Cricket Club (CCC).
-CCC have previously won the Kumasi Cup.
+As of 2025, the club were the holders of the Kumasi Cup, the Toucan Cup and The Pierre Cup.

 The Chapelizod Sports Stadium hosted greyhound racing from 1949 to 1961 and hosted speedway from 1950 to 1961.

-Chapelizod is also home to Chapelizod F.C., an association football club which won the United Churches 3B league in 2012.
-The club also won the Sydney Bellow cup and the league shield in 2013.
+Chapelizod is also home to Chapelizod F.C., an association football club which won the Sydney Bellow cup and league shield in 2013.